jma280/claude-use-cases/README.md

 Every entry here started as a real problem I was trying to solve.
 Some are tools I built with Claude.
 Some are PM frameworks or lessons I picked up along the way.
 All of it is meant to show how I think, how I work, and how I approach new technology.

-This is a resume supplement, not a portfolio.
-The difference: a portfolio shows finished work.
-This shows the process.

 ---

 ## What's in here